top of page

 1. When is the deadline for filing taxes?

-The deadline for filing your taxes is typically April 15 of each year, though it can vary slightly depending on weekends or holidays.
-If you file for an extension, the deadline can be extended to October 15.
+The deadline for filing your taxes is typically April 15 of each year, or if you file for an extension, the deadline can be extended to October 15.

 2. Do I need to file taxes if I earned below a certain amount?